la2050/archive/_projects/2015/kipp-kids-indoor-play-park.md

   and allowing for easy clean-up.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23235%252Fdisplay%252Fplay.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- I would like to see indoor play parks at various parks throughout the City of LA.
-The play parks would be designed for children that are baby, infant, and toddler ages and would provide a safe, indoor environment as a relief from outdoor factors (weather, transients, etc).
-Portable play equipment and mats would provide appropriate levels of play for smaller children to express themselves and play physically while protecting them from their surroundings and allowing for easy clean-up.
 Where will you be working?:
   - City of Los Angeles
   - Poinsettia Recreation Center